komiyamma/vscode_extension_commit_message_gene_by_gemini_cli/README.md

 ## How to use

-1. Run the following command:
+1. Run in any of the following ways:
 	- "Commit message generation by gemini cli" (`commit-message-gene-by-gemini-cli.runGeminiCLICmd`)
-	- You can search for it by typing "Commit message generation" in the Command Palette (Ctrl+Shift+P)
+	- Search "Commit message generation" in the Command Palette (Ctrl+Shift+P)
+	- Click the toolbar button in the Source Control view (commit input box or title bar; may be under … when narrow)
 2. While running, check the Output panel "gemini cli exec output".
 3. When finished, the generated message is inserted into the commit message input field in Source Control.